tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 So, the historical role of the Fragment Shader is to take the clip-space position of every point in your geometries' triangles and convert that to some color that you want to display on the screen.

 But there's no need to fully stick to this model.
 Instead,  within the computing model limitations of GLSL, you can really transform your geometry data in many different ways.
-There are plenty of tutotials [like this one](https://webgl2fundamentals.org/webgl/lessons/webgl-gpgpu.html) that show these possibilites.
+There are plenty of tutorials [like this one](https://webgl2fundamentals.org/webgl/lessons/webgl-gpgpu.html) that show these possibilities.
 Also for example [TensorFlow.js](https://github.com/tensorflow/tfjs) takes this approach to the extreme of just converting GLSL shaders into a parallel computing backend for the JS version of TensorFlow.

 ## ... no!
 Rendering positions instead of colors!  (part i)